e-koch/myCV/README.md

 # myCV
 Repo for my CV.

 I use the super-handy [worklog-tools](https://github.com/pkgw/worklog-tools)!
-This where the makelog file is from.
+This where the makefile is from.